I am currently updating these pages and might have made minor changes since you last viewed it in your browser.

 There are a few file settings that need to be changed:

-Once you have your web space set up, you need to configure your FTP Client to connect to the web server so you can upload and manage your project files.
+First, you need to configure your FTP Client to connect to the web server so you can upload and manage your project files.
 The instructions below use FileZilla, but they should be similar for other FTP clients.

 FileZilla is one of several FTP clients you can use to upload (publish) files to your web space on the dev.fast server.
 You can also upload files using cPanel, but using FileZilla is much faster and easier.